mysql/mysql-shell/ROUTING_GUIDELINES.md

 With the Vertical_Partitioning_Guideline in place:

-  - Application Schema Traffic: Sessions using app_schema are directed to the AppCluster, with a round-robin strategy across primary and secondary replicas.
+  - Application Schema Traffic: Sessions using app_schema are directed to the AppCluster, with a round-robin strategy across primary and secondary members.

-  - Data Schema Traffic: Sessions using data_schema are directed to the main data cluster, distributed round-robin style between primary and secondary nodes.
+  - Data Schema Traffic: Sessions using data_schema are directed to the main data cluster (Primary), distributed round-robin style between primary and secondary members.

 This setup enables efficient traffic management across clusters tailored for specific application requirements, improving performance and simplifying database organization for vertically partitioned environments.